hitalojta/Gotcha/README.md

 ---

 ## About:
-A simple game developed by [hitalojta](https://github.com/hitalojta) using Python and the pygame library.
+A simple game developed by me [hitalojta](https://github.com/hitalojta) using Python and the pygame library.
 The objective here was to learn how to make a game and try to contextualize it with the current situation (pandemic) we are facing right now.
 Hope you like it! :blush:

 I will improve it over time, so, keep tuned for updates! :wink: